kromer-creator/Senior-Seminar-Research/README.md

 ## Code Notebooks

 ### Eigenvalue & Graph Generation:
-* This is where I am storing all of my code to generate different eigenvalues
+* This is where I am storing all of my code to generate different eigenvalues and other number spectra.
-* I create eigenvalues from the adjacency matrices from n-gons, random adjacency matrices, random symmetric matrices, Uniform, and Poisson distributions
+* I create eigenvalues from the adjacency matrices from n-gons, random adjacency matrices, and random symmetric matrices (normal and uniformly populated).
+* Also model spectra of Uniform and Poisson distributions
+* Histograms generated in this file

 ### Statistical_Analysis:
 * Contains a collection of functions for statistical analysis on these eigenvalues, such as mean, standard deviation, etc.